RyanCCollins/grommet-forms/README.md

 ## Field Types
 All of the Grommet form components are supported.
 When you create your field object, set the `type` property to one of the [Grommet Form Field types](https://github.com/RyanCCollins/grommet-forms/blob/master/src/FormFieldMap.js).

-Each object in your fields array must contain a `type` and a `value` property.
-The rest of the fields in that object are properties.
+Each object in your fields array must contain a `type` and a `value` property, along with FormField properties such as `help` and `label`.
+The `fieldProps` object can contain any of the props that the field type supports, including functions.
 Refer to the [Grommet Docs website](https://grommet.github.io/docs/components) for a list of supported props.
 You can also reference the [source code](https://github.com/RyanCCollins/grommet-forms/blob/master/src/GrommetForm/types.js) to see the PropTypes (Flow Types) that we use internally.